TL-Dang/WorldWide/README.md

 - to access "server" add "json-server --watch data/cities.json --port 8000 --delay 500" to package.json within scripts object.
 - in the terminal run "npx json-server --watch data/cities.json --port 8000 --delay 500" to launch mock server.

+# React leaflet and leaflet library

+- run "npm i react-leaflet leaflet" to install open source map library

+# React-Datepicker
+- run 'npm i react-datepicker' to install open source date picker.
+Place this css link into the file where datepicker element is to be used. import

+"react-datepicker/dist/react-datepicker.css";
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.